gourab9817/Honeywell/README.md

 ---

-**🎯 Made with ❤️ for Honeywell Hackathon - Demonstrating Advanced AI/ML for Industrial Process Optimization**
+**🎯 Made with ❤️by (Gourab)(https://github.com/gourab9817) for Honeywell Hackathon - Demonstrating Advanced AI/ML for Industrial Process Optimization**

-*This system showcases cutting-edge artificial intelligence and machine learning techniques applied to real-world industrial challenges in the Food & Beverage manufacturing sector, delivering measurable business value through predictive analytics and intelligent automation.*